Empirical Bayes large-scale multiple testing for high-dimensional binary outcome data: Relations between , , , , and

-\section{Relations between $\eta^\ell$, $\eta^q$, $\eta^{\C\ell}$, $\zeta$, and $\xi$}
+\section{Relations between $\eta^\ell$, $\eta^q$, $\eta^{\adj\ell}$, $\zeta$, and $\xi$}

-In this section, we study the relation between the three thresholds $\eta^\ell$, $\eta^q$, $\eta^{\C\ell}$ with $\zeta$ and $\xi$.
-We begin by examining the monotonicity of the two functions $(\varphi/g)(\cdot)$ and $(\bar\B /\bar\G)(\cdot)$.
-Non-asymptotic bounds for the three thresholds will be derived in Section \ref{sec:threshold}, and comparisons between these thresholds and $\zeta$, $\xi$ will be made in Section \ref{sec:compare-th}.
-The proof of Lemmas \ref{lem:th-l}, \ref{lem:th-lval} and \ref{lem:th-q-cl} will be given in Section \ref{sec:pf-three-lemmas} and the proof of Lemma \ref{lem:compare-thresholds} is provided in Section \ref{sec:pf-compare-th}.
-Note that we assume that $m$ is even throughout the paper.
+In this section, we establish the relation between $\eta^\ell$, $\eta^q$, $\eta^{\adj\ell}$, $\zeta$, and $\xi$.
+First, we examine the monotonicity property of the two functions $(b/g)(\cdot)$ and $(\bar\B /\bar\G)(\cdot)$.
+We then obtain non-asymptotic bounds for $\eta^\ell$, $\eta^q$, $\eta^{\adj\ell}$ in Section \ref{sec:threshold}.
+Next, we establish the relation between the three quantities and $\zeta$, $\xi$ in Section \ref{sec:compare-th}.
+Last, we prove Lemmas \ref{lem:th-l}, \ref{lem:th-lval} and \ref{lem:th-q-cl} in Section \ref{sec:pf-three-lemmas} and Lemma \ref{lem:compare-thresholds} in Section \ref{sec:pf-compare-th}.
+Below and throughout this paper, we assume that $m$ is even for simplicity.
 Our results can be easily extended to the case where $m$ is odd with minimal modifications.

-\subsection{Monotonicity for $(\varphi/g)(\cdot)$ and $(\bar\B /\bar\G)(\cdot)$}
+\subsection{Monotonicity for $(b/g)(\cdot)$ and $(\bar\B /\bar\G)(\cdot)$}